zuplo/rate-my-openapi/packages/cli/README.md

 ## Usage

-You can use the CLI to lint & get a score for your OpenAPI definition and in a format that's easier to parse and integrate with your development workflow.
+You can use the CLI to lint & get a score for your OpenAPI definition in a format that's easier to parse and integrate with your development workflow.

 ### Getting an API Key